 ) => Promise<GraffitiObjectBase> = ...

-Patches an existing object at a given location.
+Patches an existing object at a given url.
 The patching actor must be the same as the actor that created the object.

 Type declaration